 Often regarded as the capital of the Three Valleys, Courchevel is renowned for its incredible varied skiing, snow sure slopes and world-class mountain restaurants.

 Courchevel 1850, the largest village by quite some distance, is what makes the resort so desirable to the rich and famous with the luxury boutiques, Michelin star restaurants and chic hotels.
 It’s not a cheap destination to ski, even having its own airstrip.
-More luxury hotels than any city in France (other than Paris) it’s the top village that draws to crowds and demands the prices – and rightfully so.
-Sat at the one end of the world’s largest lift-linked ski area, the Trois Vallées, Courchevel’s snow sure slopes hold enough diversity so satisfy the keenest of skiers.
+More luxury hotels than any city in France (other than Paris) it’s the top village that draws to crowds and demands the prices.
+Sat at the one end of the world’s largest lift-linked ski area, the Trois Vallées, Courchevel’s snow sure slopes hold enough diversity to satisfy the keenest of skiers.

 Skiing in the resort